 DJI Air 2S Wetsuit

-For those who are determined to fly in the rain, I do recommend you purchase a DJI Air 2S wetsuit from phamtomrain.org.
-This is the only company I know of that has created a working wetsuit for many of the most popular DJI drones, and this includes the DJI Air 2S.
+For those who are determined to fly in the rain, I do recommend you purchase a DJI Air 2S wetsuit.
+It’s made by Phantomrain.org, and this is the only company I know of that has created a working wetsuit for many of the most popular DJI drones, and this includes the DJI Air 2S.
 As you can see from the video below and from the comments on their Etsy shop, the wetsuits work and allow pilots to operate their drones in the rain.

 Tips on How to Dry and Clean the Drone After Exposure to Water